 Our asset acquisition strategy will focus on acquiring a diversified portfolio of residential mortgage assets that balances the risk and reward opportunities our Manager observes in the marketplace.
-We expect to allocate a majority of our equity capital over time, on an unleveraged basis, to the acquisition, of Excess MSRs, including through our acquisition upon completion of this offering and the concurrent private placement, of an 85% participation interest in a portfolio of Excess MSRs related to a pool of mortgage loans, substantially all of which were originated by Freedom Mortgage after January 1, 2012.
-These mortgage loans have been pooled into Ginnie Mae-guaranteed Agency RMBS.
+We expect to allocate a majority of our equity capital over time, on an unleveraged basis, to the acquisition, of Excess MSRs, including through our acquisition upon completion of this offering and the concurrent private placement, of an 85% participation interest in a portfolio of Excess MSRs related to a pool of mortgage loans originated by Freedom Mortgage after January 1, 2011 and pooled into Ginnie Mae-guaranteed Agency RMBS.
 We expect the initial pool to have an aggregate outstanding UPB of approximately \$7.8 billion as of the closing of this offering.
 The purchase price for our Initial Excess MSRs is approximately \$40.5 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.
-In addition to our Excess MSR strategy, we intend to acquire Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy.
-While we intend to invest in both Agency RMBS backed by FRMs and hybrid-ARMs, upon deployment of the net proceeds of this offering and the concurrent private placement, we expect to be invested primarily in, and a substantial portion of our total assets to consist of, Agency RMBS backed by whole pools of 30-year, 20-year and 15-year FRMs that offer favorable prepayment and duration characteristics.
-As the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
+We also intend to acquire Agency RMBS on a leveraged basis as part of our initial portfolio and our longer term strategy and, as the market for prime jumbo loans grows, we expect our portfolio to include this asset class as well.
 In addition, we may also invest opportunistically from time to time in other residential mortgage assets.